ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Updates (January 2020)

 1. Separated into vpc icons, boxes, and connectors.
-2. Secured tag to box in draw.io.
+2. Secured box tags in draw.io.
-3. Removed use of containers for some boxes in draw.io and leave for future consideration.
+3. Added shading to boxes for zones and subnets for consumability and readability.
-4. Added shading to boxes for zones and subnets for consumability and readability.
+4. Added boxes for Resource Group and Reserved Group (actual name coming).
-5. Added boxes for Resource Group and Reserved Group (actual name coming).
+5. Added general boxes for Public Network, Enterprise Network, and Cloud Services.
-6. Added general boxes for Public Network, Enterprise Network, and Cloud Services.
+6. Added width variation on boxes to signify relative importance of each border.
 7. Added icons for Power Instance and Transit Gateway.
 8. Added additional connectors based on usage.